apache/logging-log4j2/src/site/markdown/log4j-1.2-api.md

 ## Usage

-To use the Log4j Legacy Bridge just remove all the Log4j 1.x jars from the application and replace them with the bridge jar.
-Once in place all logging that uses Log4j 1.x will be routed to Log4j 2.
-However, applications that attempt to modify legacy Log4j by adding Appenders, Filters, etc may experience problems if they try to verify the success of these actions as these methods are largely no-ops.
+To use the Log4j Legacy Bridge, you must first identify and remove all the Log4j 1.x JARs from the application and replace them with the bridge JAR.
+Once in place, all logging that uses Log4j 1.x will be routed to Log4j 2.

+If you are using Maven, you can easily identify any Log4j 1.x dependencies in your project by running the following command in your terminal:

+    mvn dependency:tree | grep 'log4j:log4j:'

+This command will generate a dependency tree for your project and filter the results to show only Log4j 1.x dependencies.
+If you find any, you will need to update your pom.xml file to remove Log4j1 or exclude them otherwise.

+However, applications that try to modify legacy Log4j by adding Appenders, Filters, etc, may experience problems.
+Most methods of this bridge are not doing anything.